indieSoftware/Navigator/Sources/NavigatorUI/Documentation.docc/Advanced/ProvidedDestinations.md

     }
 }
 ```
-The module described its dependencies, the application provided them, the view accessed them, and we're done.
+The module described its dependencies, the application provided them, and the view accessed them.
 And in this case we *know* we have what we need.

 That said, it's a lot easier to use `NavigationProvidedDestination` and eliminate all of the extra boilerplate and moving parts.